Hamont-Achel

-Hamont-Achel ([ˈɦaːmɔnt ˈɑxəl]; Haëmet-Achel) is a city and municipality located in the Belgian province of Limburg.
+Hamont-Achel ([ˈɦaːmɔnt ˈɑxəl]; Haëmet-Achel) is a municipality and city located in the Belgian province of Limburg.
 It was founded in 1977 by a fusion of the city Hamont and the village Achel.
 On January 1, 2020, Hamont-Achel had a total population of 14.294.
-The total area is 43.66 km² which gives a population density of 315 inhabitants per km².
+The total area is 43.66 km2 which gives a population density of 315 inhabitants per km2.
 The municipality houses the Trappist Abbey of Achel, part of which is Brouwerij de Achelse Kluis, one of the 11 Trappist breweries.

-The professional tennis player Elise Mertens (WTA 35 - 2017) lives in Hamont-Achel.
+The professional tennis player Elise Mertens lives in Hamont-Achel.